Aspirational Districts Programme

 The Aspirational Districts Programme is an initiative by the Government of India implemented by NITI Aayog with the help of various stakeholders to improve the living standards of people in aspirational districts.

 History

 The Aspirationnal Districts Programme(ADP) was launched in January 2018 by prime minister of India Narendra Modi.
 The programme is anchored by NITI Aayog in partnership with state governments and district level administrations.

 List of Districts

-There are 112 Aspirational districts identified through out the nation covering minimum of one from each state in India.
+There are 112 Aspirational districts identified throughout the nation covering minimum of one from each state in India.